mines-researchcomputing/rc-docs/source/pages/computing_options.md

 - Large AMD CPU nodes
 - Large memory capacity nodes
 - NVIDIA GPU node support
-- User Support from either CIARC or CU Boulder staff
+- User Support from either RC or CU Boulder staff
 - Interactive/graphical user interface support through Open OnDemand

 Although Alpine is free to use for RMACC use, there are some limitations.
 First, all jobs (including non-RMACC users) have shorter job time limits and other resource limits, which may be too restrictive for some workflows.
 For more details, see the [Alpine Hardware](https://curc.readthedocs.io/en/latest/clusters/alpine/alpine-hardware.html) page.
-Second, although all CIARC support staff have accounts on Alpine, our support will be more limited compared to our on-site offers.
+Second, although all RC support staff have accounts on Alpine, our support will be more limited compared to our on-site offers.
 That said, we are still able to help support where we can if you submit a ticket to us for an Alpine-related issue.
 Finally, Alpine for RMACC users is currently only accessible through their web portal powered by [Open OnDemand](https://ondemand-rmacc.rc.colorado.edu/).
 In practice, this means that file transfer methods such as `scp` are currently not supported for RMACC users and file transfers will have to be done using the Open OnDemand file manager tool.

 ### Mio